-Senate okays Omidiran as FCC chairman, approves 37 commissioners
+Senate okays Omidiran as FCC Chairman, approves 37 commissioners

-THE Senate, yesterday, confirmed Ayo Omidiran, a former member of the House of Representatives, as the Executive Chairman of the Federal Character Commission (FCC).
+The Senate on Thursday confirmed Hon.
+Ayo Omidiran, a former member of the House of Representatives, as the Executive Chairman of the Federal Character Commission (FCC).
+At the same time, 37 commissioners representing the 36 states and the Federal Capital Territory (FCT) were approved.

-It also approved 37 commissioners for the 36 states and the Federal Capital Territory (FCT).
+The confirmation followed the adoption of the report by the Senate Committee on Federal Character and Inter-Governmental Affairs, presented by Chairman Senator Allwell Heacho Onyesoh.

 The Senate conducted a state-by-state review in the Committee of the Whole, which was adopted when lawmakers returned to plenary.

-Notable appointees include Peter Eze (Enugu) and AbdulWasiu Bawa-Allah (Lagos), while Mohammed Musa was retained as Secretary of the Commission.
+“Go and serve in the interest of the nation.
+I congratulate all the nominees and wish them a successful tenure,” he said.

-Other confirmed commissioners are: Obinna Oriaku (Abia); Lawal Roni (Jigawa); Abubakar Bunu (Kebbi); Eludayo Eluyemi (Osun); Bema Madayi (Adamawa); Dora Ebong (Akwa Ibom); Gloria Nnoli (Anambra); Babangida Gwana (Bauchi); Tonye Okio (Bayelsa); Aligba Tarkende (Benue); Modu Mustapha (Borno); Stella Ekpo (Cross River); Ederin Idisi (Delta); Nwokpor Nduka (Ebonyi); Victor Edoror (Edo) and Sola Fokanle (Ekiti).
+Notable appointees include Peter Ogbonna Eze (Enugu State) and AbdulWasiu Kayode Bawa-Allah (Lagos State), while Mohammed Musa was retained as Secretary of the Commission.

 The Senate expressed confidence that the newly confirmed FCC leadership will enhance the commission’s capacity to promote equitable representation across Nigeria’s public institutions.